mochimilk/tangerine-sunshine/about.md

 I am currently at [Hulu](https://hulu.com "Hulu"), pushing for a bold, clean, fun aesthetic across brand and product.

-In my free time I like to write, play games, and listen to music.
+In my free time I like writing, coding, playing games, and listening to music.

 TRANS AF ✦ API AF ✦ TRASH AF